finos/common-domain-model/documentation/source/documentation.rst

 The Rosetta DSL
 =====================
-As a practical manifestation of the design choices made by the Working Group, the ISDA CDM is as a model written in a Domain-Specific Language (DSL) called the *Rosetta DSL*.
+As a practical manifestation of the design choices made by the Working Group, the ISDA CDM is a model written in a Domain-Specific Language (DSL) called the *Rosetta DSL*.
 This DSL is now open source under an Apache 2.0 licence and hosted in its own `repository <https://github.com/REGnosys/rosetta-dsl#the-rosetta-dsl>`_.

 The CDM Components